Metformin

 -

-Many people notice steadier energy, fewer cravings, and gradual weight progress within 4–12 weeks, with more significant metabolic improvements over 3–6 months when combined with diet and movement.
+Many people notice steadier energy, reduced cravings, and gradual body composition improvements within 4–12 weeks, with more pronounced metabolic and lab changes over 3–6 months when combined with lifestyle optimization.